jeonghoyeo7/squad/x/liquidfarming/spec/03_state_transitions.md

 ### AfterAllocateRewards hook from `farming` module

 When `AfterAllocateRewards` hook is delivered, the following operations are performed.
-- If the auction currently going on exists, the current auction becomes closed.
+- If the auction currently going on exists, the current auction becomes finished.
 And,
   - the winner is chosen,
   - the rewards is harvested and sent to the winner,
   - the pool coins from the winner in the paying reserve address is sent to the module account,
+  - the module stakes the pool coins from the auction, the amount of these pool coins is saved to `CompoundingRewards`
   - the pool coins from the others not winner in the paying reserve address is refunded to each bidder’s account.
 - A new auction is created.

-## AfterStaked hook from `farming` module

-When `AfterStaked` hook is delivered, the following operation is performed.
-- LF coins are minted according to the mint rate.
-- LF coins are sent to the farmer.